TehShrike/pickering-majority-text-revelation/revelation.md

 I, John, your brother and companion in the tribulation and kingdom and endurance in Christ Jesus, was on the island called Patmos on account of the Word of God and on account of the testimony of Jesus Christ.
 I was in spirit on the Lord’s day and I heard a voice behind me, loud as a trumpet, saying, “Write what you see in a book and send it to the seven churches: to Ephesus, to Smyrna, to Pergamos, to Thyatira, to Sardis, to Philadelphia and to Laodicea.”
 And there I turned to see the voice that was speaking with me.
 And having turned I saw seven golden lampstands, and in the midst of the seven lampstands one similar to a son of man, clothed down to the feet and girded at the nipples with a golden belt.
 Now His head, that is His hair, was white, like wool, as white as snow; and His eyes were like a flame of fire; and His feet were like fine brass, as when refined in a furnace; and His voice was like the sound of many waters; and He had seven stars on His right hand and a sharp two-edged sword coming out of His mouth; and His countenance was like the sun shining in its strength.

 And when I saw Him I fell at His feet as if dead.
 And He placed His right hand upon me saying: “Do not fear.
-I am the First and the Last, even the Living One—I became dead, to be sure, and now I am living for ever and ever!
+I am the First and the Last, even the Living One—I became dead, and behold, now I am living for ever and ever!
 Oh yes!!
 And I have the keys of Death and of Hades!
-Therefore write the things that you have seen, and the things that are, and the things that are going to occur after these.
+Therefore write the things that you have seen, and the things that are, and the things that are about to to occur after these.
 The mystery of the seven stars which you saw upon my right hand, and the seven golden lampstands: the seven stars are the messengers of the seven churches, and the seven lampstands that you saw are seven churches.

 # The seven letters